victormaoya/minerva/README.md

 # minerva
-### A simple python program that takes in user input and outputs it.
+### A simple program that takes in user input and outputs it.
 + Help me improve this code.
 + All your contributions are welcome.
 + Your imagination is the limit.